micro-os-plus/device-cortexm-xpack/README.md

 - `src`

-The source file to be added to user projects is: `device-cortexm.cpp`.
+The source file to be added to user projects is: `devices-cortexm.cpp`.

 #### Include folders